jpssrocha/psf_tool/README.md

-# psf_tool
+# psf_phot

-A simple tool to perform PSF photometry on a sequence of astronomical FITS images in parallel.
+This is a minimal script to perform PSF photometry in parallel using multiprocessing.